Discontinuous in time Virtual Element method for Darcy equations coupled with Multi Species Transport with First Order Reaction Network: Abstract

 \section{Abstract}

-We present a first numerical study of transport phenomena involving chemically reactive species, modeled by advection–diffusion–reaction systems with flow fields governed by Darcy’s law.
-Among the various discretisation approaches, we consider the Streamline Diffusion method.
-Both the velocity field and the species concentrations are computed using the Virtual Element Method using a Discontinuous Galerkin scheme for time.
-An abstract error estimate has been derived using a special technique that utilizes Gauss–Radau interpolation in conjunction with numerical integration.
-These theoretical findings are supported by numerical experiments with arbitrary-order accuracy in both space and time.
+We study transport phenomena involving chemically reactive species, modeled by \corr{advection--diffusion--reaction} systems coupled with flow fields governed by Darcy’s law.
+Both the velocity field and the species concentrations are discretized using the Virtual Element Method, while time integration is performed through a discontinuous Galerkin scheme.
+This work represents a preliminary study, in which we introduce some simplifications of the full model.
+In particular, we assume a concentration-independent viscosity in the Darcy problem, constant diffusion tensors in the \corr{advection–-diffusion-–reaction} systems, and first-order reaction networks with liquid-phase degradation.
+We derive an abstract error estimate by means of a technique that combines \corr{Gauss--Radau} interpolation with numerical integration.
+The theoretical results are supported by numerical experiments that exhibit arbitrary-order accuracy in both space and time.